-Abstract: A formal digital structuring of the terminology of the Talmud is being carried out in the context of the Project for the Translation of the Babylonian Talmud into Italian.
-The terminological resource was encoded in the form of a multi-language Explanatory Combinatorial Dictionary (Hebrew-Aramaic-Italian) according to the principles of the Meaning-Text Theory.
+A formal digital structuring of the terminology of the Talmud is being carried out in the context of the Project for the Translation of the Babylonian Talmud into Italian.
+The terminological resource was encoded in the form of a multi-language Explanatory Combinatorial Dictionary (Hebrew-Ar-amaic-Italian) according to the principles of the Meaning-Text Theory.
 The construction of such a resource was supported by text processing and computational linguistics techniques aimed at automatically extracting terms from the Italian translation of the Talmud and aligning them with the corresponding Hebrew/Aramaic source terms.
-The paper describes the process that was set up for the construction of the terminological resource with the ultimate goal of illustrating the advantages of the adoption of a formal linguistic model.
+The paper describes the process that was set up for the adoption of a formal linguistic model.
 The terminological resource aims, indeed, to be a useful tool to deepen the characteristics of the languages of the Talmud, to help translators in their work and more generally, scholars in their study of the Talmud itself.